-All subjects, including screen failure subjects, who violate the Inclusion/exclusion criteria will be listed.
+All subjects, including screen failure subjects, who violate the Inclusion/ exclusion criteria will be listed.
 Reason for screen failure will be summarized.

-Deviations that could affect the primary and secondary variables will be considered when determining a subject's eligibility for the PP population.
+Deviations that could affect the primary and secondary variables will be considered when determining a subject's eligibility for the PP Analysis Set.
 The number and percent of subjects who had any major deviation and each type of major protocol deviation will be tabulated for the ITT Analysis Set.
+All deviation term and class will be listed.